-Monitoring during the exchange transfusion
+Monitoring during the test

 Your baby's heart rate, blood pressure, breathing and temperature will be monitored very closely throughout the procedure.
-We will do blood tests at the start of the procedure, halfway through and again at the end of the procedure to help assess the effectiveness of the treatment and check the blood chemistry and blood counts.
+We will do blood tests at the start of the procedure, halfway through and again at the end of the procedure to help assess the effectiveness of the treatment.